Missouri River

 Plattsmouth Bridge (Cass County, Nebraska)

-Built 1929; rehabilitated 2008Through truss toll bridge over Missouri River on US 34 at PlattsmouthOpen to traffic
+Built 1929; rehabilitated 2008Through truss toll bridge over Missouri River on old US 34 at PlattsmouthOpen to traffic

 Rulo Bridge (Richardson County, Nebraska)